This Is Not That: Baptism

 The water doesn’t make the sky generous.
 It just reveals it always was.

-Like a wedding ring doesn’t make you married, baptism doesn’t make you God’s.
-It’s a sign of the covenant that’s already real.
+Just remember: like a wedding ring doesn’t make you married, baptism doesn’t make you God’s.
+It’s a sign of the covenant that’s already in place (Eph 1:13).

 God didn’t wait for your permission to make peace with you.